In Somaliland, COVID brings 'cutters' door to door for girls

 Her business is female circumcision, learned at the age of 15, performed hundreds of times and now being passed along to her daughters.
 She congratulates young girls upon completing the procedure: “Pray for me, I’ve made you a woman now.”

 She believes her work keeps girls pure for marriage.
 “This is our Somali culture.
-Our great-grandmothers, grandfathers — all of them used to practice,” she said, even though she now knows there’s no medical or even religious reason for the removal of external genitalia, which can cause excessive bleeding, problems with childbirth, infections and even death.
+Our great-grandmothers, grandfathers — all of them used to practice,” she said, even though she now knows there’s no medical or even religious reason for the removal of external genitalia, which can cause excessive bleeding, problems with urination and childbirth, infections and even death.
 But it remains legal in Somaliland, so Ibrahim will continue until authorities tell her to stop.

 Her story echoes through Muslim and other communities in a broad strip across Africa south of the Sahara, as well as some countries in Asia.
 In many places, COVID-19 brought stark challenges to efforts by health workers and activists to stop what they along with the United Nations and others call female genital mutilation.

 This story is part of a yearlong series on how the pandemic is impacting women in Africa, most acutely in the least developed countries.
 The Associated Press series is funded by the European Journalism Centre’s European Development Journalism Grants program, which is supported by the Bill & Melinda Gates Foundation.
 The AP is responsible for all content.

-Government officials, health workers and advocates say instances of FGM rose alarmingly during the pandemic in Somaliland and other parts of Africa as lockdowns kept girls out of school, making them vulnerable to “cutters” like Ibrahim, and economic pressures led impoverished parents to give their daughters in marriage, for which FGM often remains a cultural expectation.
+Government officials, health workers and advocates say instances of FGM rose alarmingly during the pandemic in Somaliland and other parts of Africa as lockdowns kept girls out of school, making them vulnerable to “cutters” like Ibrahim, and economic pressures led impoverished parents to give their daughters in marriage, for which FGM often remains a cultural expectation, if not a demand.

-Early in the pandemic, the U.N.
-Population Fund warned that disruptions to prevention programs could lead to 2 million cases of FGM over the next decade that otherwise might have been averted, and that progress toward the global goal of ending FGM by 2030 would be badly affected.
+In the early months of the pandemic, the U.N.
+Population Fund warned that disruptions to prevention programs could lead to 2 million cases over the next decade that otherwise might have been averted, and that progress toward the global goal of ending FGM by 2030 would be badly affected.